ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Text\]](identify_no_ping.txt.gif)](identify_no_ping.txt)

-Or you can specifically disable this minimal 'ping' read, and force identify to read in the image 'in total' so it gets the desired information.
+Or you can specifically disable this minimal 'ping' read, and force "`identify`" to read in the image 'in total' so it gets the desired information.

 ~~~{data-capture-out=identify_ping_off.txt}
 identify +ping -format '"%l"\n' rose.png